flutter-ml/google_ml_kit_flutter/README.md

 - [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup)
 - [Add Firebase to your iOS project](https://firebase.google.com/docs/ios/setup)

-Also please note that in last versions, [google\_ml\_kit](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/packages/google_ml_kit) has become an umbrella plugin including all the plugin listed in [Features](#features).
+Also please note that in latest [versions](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/blob/master/packages/google_ml_kit/CHANGELOG.md), [google\_ml\_kit](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/packages/google_ml_kit) has become an umbrella plugin including all the plugin listed in [Features](#features).
 For that reason you will need to configure Firebase in your project if using [google\_ml\_kit](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/packages/google_ml_kit).
 We recommend you start using the plugins listed in [Features](#features) rather than using [google\_ml\_kit](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master/packages/google_ml_kit), otherwise you will be including unnecessary dependencies in your project.

 ## Example app